-When exploring the vast continent of Australia, it is always important to check not only where you’re going but also the time of year in which you are going.
+When exploring the vast continent of Australia, it's always important to check not only where you’re going but also the time of year in which you are going.
 With vastly different climates, and seasons, occurring across the country, you’re bound to find yourself in a pickle if you don’t do your research.

 For anybody in the northern hemisphere, it is essential to remember that Australia’s seasons are not in sync with yours.
 Australian seasons are typically the opposite of what the northern hemisphere experiences, so if it’s summer up there, it’s winter down here.